fangwei123456/spikingjelly/docs/source/tutorials/en/nir_exchange.rst

 * ``save_path``: the path to the HDF5 file used to save the NIR graph (if ``None``, the graph is not saved);
 * ``dt``: the simulation time step used in NIR.
 It is recommended to set this value to ``1e-4`` in order to align with other frameworks that support NIR.

-After execution, a file named ``example.h5`` will appear in the current directory, containing the NIR graph.
+After execution, a file named ``example.nir`` will appear in the current directory, containing the HDF5-encoded NIR graph.
 The output printed in the terminal is roughly as follows:

 .. code:: text